luleyleo/druid-enum-switcher/README.md

 Requirements:
 - A proc macro that can generate all that boiler plate code in [matching.rs]

+Pro:
+- Can check whether the match is exhaustive
+- Could provide a default widget

+Con:
+- Can only be used with enums meant for druid
+- Generates lots of code

 This would basically generate a widget to 'match' over an enums variants and assign some representation widget to each of them.

 This allows displaying any enum as